Ricardo-van-Aken/pest-plugin-e2e-tests/README.md

 ### Using E2ETestCase

-The package provides an `E2ETestCase` base class that includes an HTTP request builder that automatically adds the `X-TESTING` header to all requests.
-This ensures that the application switches to testing storage (database, cache, queues, sessions) when processing test requests.
+The package provides an `E2ETestCase` base class that switches to testing storage (database, cache, queues, sessions) before running the actual test.
+This base class includes an HTTP request builder that automatically adds the `X-TESTING` header to all requests.
+This ensures that the application switches to testing storage when processing test requests.

 ### HTTP Request Builder Methods